timescale/docs/cloud/migrate-to-cloud/hypershift.md

 and 1&nbsp;TB of data in under 4 hours.
 You can continue reading from your source database during this time, though performance could be slower.
-If you write to tables in your source database during the migration, the new writes might not be transferred to Timescale Cloud.
+If you write to tables in your source database during the migration, the new writes are not transferred to Timescale Cloud.
 To avoid this problem, fork your database and migrate your data from the fork.
 To avoid this problem, see the section on [migrating an active database] (<http://docs.timescale.com/cloud/latest/migrate-to-cloud/#migrate-an-active-database>).